abrahamwoubie/Summer_School_RL/schedule.md

 ## Schedule of the second week (21-25 August 2017)
 Second week consists of working projects independently.
 There will be tutoring sessions from 10:00 to 12:00 every day.
 At the end of the project participants will submit a final report as well the created source code.
-**Note that second week is worth of 3 ECTS, i.e. roughly full-day work for the week!**.

 Second week tutoring sessions will be held in: